India doubles balance limit for digital wallets to help merchants

 The relaxation will be applicable until Dec.
 30, the RBI said.

-Indian businesses have been badly hit with buyers and sellers left with very little cash following the demonetisation.
+Indian businesses have been badly hit with buyers and sellers left with very little cash following the demonetization.

 (Reporting by Suvashree Dey Choudhury and Devidutta Tripathy; Editing by Robin Pomeroy)